 Bring a medium pot with potatoes covered by lightly salted water to a boil.
 Reduce to a simmer, and cook until potatoes are fork-tender, 15-18 minutes.

-Drain in a colander and return to pot.
+Drain potatoes in a colander and return to pot.

 While potatoes simmer, sear steaks.